 - Hickory Hills Park (Hickory Rd.): Playground; shelter with picnic tables; basketball court

-- Himsel Park (Spellman St.): Playground; basketball court; sledding hill
+- Himsel Park (Spellman St.): Playground; basketball court; sledding hill, community garden

 - Ibinger Ridge Park (Norsk Ridge): Playground; basketball court; open play field

-- Lion’s Park (Fairway St.): Playground; shelter with picnic tables; basketball court; water fountain
+- Lion’s Park (Fairway St.): Playground; shelter with picnic tables; basketball court

 - Nesheim Park (Oak Tree Dr.): Playground; basketball court; sledding hill

-- Valley View Heights Park, currently unnamed (Westmorland Dr.): Playground; shelter with picnic tables, basketball court
+- Valley View Park (Westmorland Dr.): Playground; shelter with picnic tables, basketball court

 - Viking Park: This park was developed in the 1970’s as a joint venture between the Village and the School District.
 The five-acre facility is located between the Middle School and the Intermediate Center and includes 4 lit tennis courts, a basketball court and a softball/youth baseball field.

-- Ice Skating Rink: The Parks and Forestry Department establishes and maintains Garfield Park ice skating rink during the winter months.
-This rink is mostly for general ice skating but does have open hockey on Wednesday evenings.
+- Ice Skating Rink: The Public Services Department establishes and maintains Garfield Park ice skating rink during the winter months.
+This rink is mostly for general ice skating but does have open hockey at scheduled times.
 This rink has lights and a warming shelter.
-For information on ice conditions, call the Parks and Forestry Department at 437-7190.
+For information on ice conditions, call the Public Services Department at 608-437-3351.
 For warming house hours, please call the Recreation Department at 437-3400.